Sonya Yoncheva: Discography

 On video she appears in DVD releases of Monteverdi's L'incoronazione di Poppea and Il ritorno d'Ulisse in patria, and of Pergolesi's Il Flaminio.
 Additionally, she is featured on Pergolesi's "Stabat Mater" and Mozart's "Le Nozze di Figaro" on Deutsche Grammophon.
-She can be seen as Desdemona in the Met Opera's HD streaming video of Otello (2015).
-In 2016, she substituted for Anna Netrebko in Covent Garden's controversial season opener of Bellini's Norma, issued on DVD by Opus Arte.
+In March 2024, a Pentatone (record label) CD of Yoncheva singing Gustav Mahler's Rückert-Lieder was released.Pentatone website listing CD including "Rückert-Lieder" She can be seen as Desdemona in the Met Opera's HD streaming video of Otello (2015).
+In 2016, she sang the season opener of Bellini's Norma, issued on DVD by Opus Arte.

-On DVD/Blu-Ray, she can also be seen on recordings of La bohème and Les Contes d'Hoffmann from the Royal Opera House Covent Garden, Iolanta from Paris Opera, and in the ZDF Adventskonzert 2015 from Dresden.
+On DVD/Blu-Ray, she can also be seen on recordings of La bohème and Les Contes d'Hoffmann from the Royal Opera House Covent Garden, Iolanta from Paris Opera, Siberia from the Maggio Musicale Fiorentino, conducted by Gianandrea Noseda and in the ZDF Adventskonzert 2015 from Dresden.